department-of-veterans-affairs/vets-website/content/pages/pension/eligibility.md

 You may be able to get pension benefits if you were discharged from service under conditions other than dishonorable and:

 - You started on active duty prior to September 8, 1980, and you served at least 90 days on active duty with at least 1 day during wartime, **or**
-- You started on active duty after September 7, 1980, and served at least 24 months or the full period for which you were called or ordered to active duty (with some exceptions) with at least 1 day during wartime,
+- You started on active duty as an enlisted person after September 7, 1980, and served at least 24 months or the full period for which you were called or ordered to active duty (with some exceptions) with at least 1 day during wartime, **or**
+- You were an officer and started on active duty after October 16, 1981, and you hadn’t previously served on active duty for at least 24 months

 **And:**

 - Your yearly family income and net worth are below certain limits set by Congress.
-Your net worth includes all personal property you own, except for personal items suitable to a reasonable mode of life.
+Your net worth includes all personal property you own, except for personal effects suitable to a reasonable mode of life (like your house, your car, and certain home furnishings).
 Your net worth includes the net worth of your spouse. [(Find out about income limits)](/pension/rates/).

 **And at least one of these is true:**